plenigo/plenigo.github.io/pages/custom_integration/products_php.md

 // The ProductInfo objects are equal as in the Java example.
 ```

-### Implementation without plenigo SDKs
+### Implementation without plenigo SDK

-Another possibility to get product list - can be a direct call to our REST API:
+Another possibility to get product list - is a direct call to our REST API:

 * [Get product list request](https://api.plenigo.com/#!/product/getProductsWithFullDetails)